-As a result of the consent decree we entered into with the Federal Trade Commission, or FTC, and the related transactions with Honeywell and Bentley Systems described in "Item 7.-Management's Discussion and Analysis of Financial Condition and Results of Operations," we transferred our AXSYS product line, our operator training business, and rights to the intellectual property of the Hyprotech product line.
+As a result of the consent decree we entered into with the Federal Trade Commission, or FTC, and the related transactions with Honeywell and Bentley Systems described in "Item 7.
+Management's Discussion and Analysis of Financial Condition and Results of Operations," we transferred our AXSYS product line, our operator training business, and rights to the intellectual property of the Hyprotech product line.
 The ability of Honeywell to compete against our Hyprotech engineering product, the loss of our operator training business, the ability of Bentley Systems to compete against our Zyqad product line, and the increased costs of our support obligations to Honeywell under the two year support agreement may have a material adverse effect on our operations.
 The Hyprotech engineering products are material to our current business and strategy, and any decrease in our revenues from these products may have a material adverse impact on our results of operations.
-Because Honeywell may license the Hyprotech engineering products on more favorable terms than we may offer, sell the Hyprotech engineering products to companies that are customers of both Honeywell and us, and bundle the Hyprotech engineering products with its other products for the process industries, Honeywell may harm our ability to compete in the marketplace, including our ability to negotiate license renewals with our current customers.
+Because Honeywell may license the Hyprotech engineering products to companies that are customers of both Honeywell and us, and bundle the Hyprotech engineering products with its other products for the process industries, Honeywell may harm our ability to compete in the marketplace, including our ability to negotiate license renewals with our current customers.